S. Kent Butler

 Learning Objectives:

-2. Self-Reflection and Growth: Participants will engage in self-reflection to discover and understand their true selves, enhancing their connection with others and aligning their personal and professional goals.
+- Self-Reflection and Growth: Through self-reflection, you’ll discover and understand your true self, enhancing your connection with others and aligning your personal and professional goals.

-3. Develop People Skills: Participants will build fundamental life skills, transitioning from theoretical knowledge to practical application, and overcoming imposter syndrome as they begin to embrace their own cultural identity.
+- Develop People Skills: Build fundamental life skills, transition from theoretical knowledge to practical application and overcome imposter syndrome as you begin to embrace your own cultural identity.

 Fostering a Sense of Belonging in Times of Crisis: Sometimes You Must Forge Your Own Path